Assistant Professor of Mechanical Engineering6179 Etcheverry Hall

 For more information see: Current Classes Taught

-Kosa Goucher-Lambert is an Assistant Professor in the Department of Mechanical Engineering at University of California, Berkeley, and affiliated faculty with the Jacobs Institute of Design Innovation and the Berkeley Institute of Design.
+Kosa Goucher-Lambert is an Assistant Professor of Mechanical Engineering at the University of California, Berkeley.
+He is an Affiliate Faculty member in the Jacobs Institute of Design Innovation and the Berkeley Institute of Design.
 Kosa received his B.A.
-(2011) in Physics from Occidental College (2011), and a M.S.
+(2011) in Physics from Occidental College, and his M.S.
 (2014) and Ph.D.
 (2017) in Mechanical Engineering from Carnegie Mellon University.
 His primary research interests focus on understanding decision-making processes in engineering design using a combination of mathematical analyses, computational modeling, human cognitive studies, and neuroimaging approaches.
-Kosa was a recipient of the National Science Foundation Graduate Research Fellowship, 2014 ASME IDETC Design Theory and Methodology Best Paper Award, and 2015 and 2017 International Conference on Engineering Design Reviewers Favorite Award, and 2019 Excellence in Design Science Award.
+Kosa was a recipient of the National Science Foundation Graduate Research Fellowship, 2014 ASME IDETC Design Theory and Methodology Best Paper Award, 2015, 2017, and 2019 International Conference on Engineering Design Reviewers Favorite Award, and 2019 Excellence in Design Science Award.
 Kosa primarily teaches courses on integrated product development, with an emphasis on complex socio-technical challenges.

 Design theory, methodology, and automation: decision-making applied to engineering teams and individuals; ideation and creativity; analogical reasoning in design; preference modeling and design attribute optimization; design cognition; neuroimaging methods applied to design; sustainable design; new product development; crowdsourcing and collaboration.

 To view a list of Professor Goucher-Lambert’s publications, please click here.